Welcome to blue self storage’s self-help guide to divesting yourself of emotional baggage and items of sentimental value. Yep, this is a big one!

 This works best with clothing and jewellery especially.
 If you have heirlooms and hand-me-downs that you cherish but can’t see yourself wearing again, then consider refashioning them into something you would.
 Reset a precious stone in a ring or take a snippet of a dress to carry on remembering without holding on to an item you simply won’t wear.

-Pro tip: If you have absolutely no impetus to repurpose or upcycle old items, and you know you won’t get round to it, then let them go.
+Pro tip: If you have absolutely no impetus to repurpose or upcycle old items, and you know you won’t get around to it, then let them go.
 Put them in a charity shop where someone else can love them and give them life.

 Get rid of items that don’t make you happy

-Quite frankly, there’s no point keeping hold of things that hold bad memories.
+Quite frankly, there’s no point in keeping hold of things that hold bad memories.
 You don’t need them weighing you down and you don’t need them in your life.

 If you look at an item and it doesn’t make you happy then bin it or donate it.